DuPage County Child Support Lawyers

 At Momkus McCluskey Roberts LLC, our skilled and compassionate family law and divorce lawyers have vast experience with all aspects of child support and related issues.
 Whether you are getting a divorce or were never married to your child's other parent (as in parentage cases), we help advocate for your interests as we work toward securing an agreement that both sides can be satisfied with.
 Our hope is to reach a support agreement as amicably as possible.
 However, if the need arises, our family law, civil litigation and appellate attorneys stand ready to effectively argue your case in front of any Illinois court.

-The state of Illinois has certain guidelines the court must follow in determining the amount of child support that will be awarded to the custodial parent.
-However, these guidelines can be altered at times depending on specific circumstances and the strength of the case presented by your legal counsel.
+The state of Illinois has certain guidelines the court must follow in determining the amount of child support that will be awarded to a parent.
+As of July 2017, those guidelines have been streamlined and overhauled.
+Courts will now use an “income sharing” model to calculate the amount of child support that a non-custodial parent will pay to a custodial parent.
+However, these guidelines can be altered at times, depending on specific circumstances and the strength of the case presented by your legal counsel.

 Child Support Modifications and Enforcement